dotnet/docs/docs/csharp/tutorials/attributes.md

 [!code-csharp[Getting type information with Reflection](../../../samples/snippets/csharp/tutorials/attributes/Program.cs#ReflectionExample2)]

 That will print to console: `Attribute on MyClass: ObsoleteAttribute`.
-Try adding other attribute to `MyClass`.
+Try adding other attributes to `MyClass`.

 It's important to note that these `Attribute` objects are instantiated lazily.
-That is, they won't be instantiated until you use `GetCustomAttribute` or `GetCustomeAttributes`.
+That is, they won't be instantiated until you use `GetCustomAttribute` or `GetCustomAttributes`.
 They are also instantiated each time.
 Calling `GetCustomAttributes` twice in a row will return two different instances of `ObsoleteAttribute`.

-## What is the point of attributes?

-Since attributes aren't instantiated or executed unless you use reflection, what is the point?
-As stated early on, the use of attributes can provide a declarative way to write code.
-It can also provide a reusable element that can be applied to a variety of targets.

-Consider the `[Obsolete]` attribute.
-It can be applied to classes, structs, methods, constructors, and more.
-It _declares_ that the element is obsolete.
-It's then up to the C# compiler to look for this attribute, and do some action in response.

 ## Common attributes in the base class library (BCL)